tao200ok/expresso/README.md

 ### 2. _Add a new timesheet_

 Adds new timesheet data to the system using data provided in the request body.
-Added data is linked to an employee using the supplied employeeId.
+Added data is linked to an employee using their employeeId in the request path.

 #### **Request:**